chickensmitten/02_graphql_node_js/readme.md

         return res.json();
       })
 ```
 - there is an error in the front end where the OPTIONS method is Not Allowed.
 OPTION are sent before the GET, POST, PATCH, PUT, DELETE requests.
-Express graphql automatically declines anything that is not POST or GET request .
+Express graphql automatically declines anything that is not POST or GET request.
 To fix this, make `req.method` for `OPTIONS` equal 200.
 ```
 // backend project folder /app.js
 app.use((req, res, next) => {